 - You may have to pay collection costs of 18.5 percent on your total unpaid loan amount

-- There will likely be an increase in your student loan balance after consolidation due to collection fees and possibly a higher interest rate
+- There may be an increase in your student loan balance after consolidation due to collection fees and possibly, a higher interest rate

 Benefits of Consolidating Defaulted Loans

-Once you figure out if you qualify for consolidation and you and your loan officer decide it’s the right choice, you can enjoy the following benefits:
+Once you figure out if you qualify for consolidation and if you choose it, you can enjoy the following benefits: